 Working during your studies

-Working to make ends meet is an essential for many students.
+Many international students find that working in their spare time and vacations can enhance the experience of studying in the UK, while developing valuable skills and providing an additional income.
 But if you are an international student, are you allowed to take paid work?
 On this page, you'll find the information you need to stay within the rules.

 Working and your visa

-You should check your passport sticker (entry clearance or residence permit) or Biometric Residence Permit (identity card) to understand your working restrictions.
+You should check your vignette (the entry clearance in your passport) or Biometric Residence Permit (BRP) to understand your working restrictions.

 Who is permitted to work?

-You are permitted to work in the UK if either your passport sticker or identity card state one of the following:
+You are permitted to work in the UK if either your entry clearance or BRP state one of the following:

 - Work (and any changes) must be authorised